 You can add more tax IDs by clicking on the Add additional Tax ID link.

-Select the checkbox to add your local tax ID.
+Select the checkbox to add your local tax ID or write N/A in the Local Tax ID field.

 |Invoice from Code||Tie your CSP invoice-from address (that is, registered address) with the corresponding address in your ERP.|